samuel-adjin/ASAP-login-ui/README.md

 # LoginUi

-This is a simple project to demo a login ui
+This is a simple angular project to demo a login ui

 ## Install dependencies
 npm install